LAST UPDATED – 10/19/22 – Florence Italy Visitor Guide

 |Best Time to Visit|

 At a Glance

 Before you start making any travel plans, you will want to make sure you have all of the passport, VISA, and immunization tasks for your trip are taken care of.
 In addition, you will want to make sure you have a clear understanding of what language they speak in Italy and what currency they use so that you can plan any translation needs you might have for your trip and exchange currency before your trip if necessary.
-I have included some of this key information below for you to review as you start to make your travel plans.
+I have included some of this key information in my Florence Italy visitor guide below for you to review as you start to make your travel plans.

 |Passport requirements exist.
 See below for details.|

 |Immunization recommendations are listed below.|

 |The official currency in Italy is the Euro.|